axif0/axif0/README.md

 **Talking about Personal Stuffs:** ![image](https://64.media.tumblr.com/93edd69c8d40da06bc3675af6b7c54cf/6a4882f7400b4ba7-b9/s75x75_c1/20e244949b842a7d6add264e62b61cd731f27811.gifv)

 I'm passionate about learning new tech even it is completely unknown and sounds interesting to me.
-Rather complaining others I like to do my tasks within time limit and try to help others.
+Rather complaining others I like to do my tasks within time limit and try to contribute to others.
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@afi570](https://www.linkedin.com/in/afi570/);